 Availability Bias – Making a decision based only on the evidence that is readily available.
 The decision maker does not dig deeper or look broader to find contradictory evidence.

 “My five friends in the room all liked my product idea, so it must be great!”

 Why to Avoid It: Do more research.
 “What other sources of information can I look at beyond what is available now?”

-Here is a simple way to understand availability bias.
+Here is a simple way to understand the availability bias.
 Quickly name three large quick service food/drink franchises?
-I suspect one or all of these businesses were on your list: McDonalds, Subway and Starbucks.
+I suspect one or all of the businesses on your list were McDonalds, Subway and Starbucks.
 The reason they come top of mind is due to the number of locations.
 There are 37,000 + McDonalds, 41,500+ Subways and 30,000+ Starbucks outlets.
-Odd are one of these or even all three are located within three miles of your home.
+Odds are one or even all three are located within three miles of your home.
 That is why when you think about getting something to eat or drink these franchises come to mind.

 Outcome Bias – The outcome bias is an error made in evaluating the quality of a decision when the outcome of that decision is already known.

 “Playing the lottery was a great decision since I won.”